rawilk/laravel-webauthn/README.md

 ![Social image](https://banners.beyondco.de/laravel-webauthn.png?theme=light&packageManager=composer+require&packageName=rawilk%2Flaravel-webauthn&pattern=randomShapes&style=style_1&description=Add+WebAuthn+functionality+to+Laravel.&md=1&showWatermark=0&fontSize=100px&images=key)

 Add the ability to add a hardware based two-factor authentication via a security key, fingerprint or biometric data.
+Using WebAuthn as a second factor of authentication can help your users better secure their accounts on your application.
+For more info on WebAuthn, please check out this [guide](https://webauthn.guide/).

+## Documentation
+For more documentation, please visit the [docs](https://randallwilk.dev/docs/laravel-webauthn).

 ## Installation